Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

 where $\alpha \approx 1/137$ is the fine-structure constant and $\chi$ is evaluated using the local values of $p_\nu$ and $F^{\mu\nu}$.
 The interpolation has an accuracy better than 2\% for all values of $\chi$ \cite{Baier:1998vh}.
-When the successive emission of each photon is uncorrelated, $-d\mathcal{E}_\gamma/dt$ is equal to the average energy lost by an electron per unit time, i.e., $d\mathcal{E}/dt=-d\mathcal{E}_\gamma/dt$, where $\mathcal{E}=\mathcal{E}(t)$ is the electron energy at time $t$ \cite{Glauber_1951,Di_Piazza_2010}.
-Thus, Eq. (\ref{eq:interpol}) can be used to calculate the relative electron energy loss $\zeta$ defined as
+In the regime under consideration where the electron is ultrarelativistic ($\xi_0\gg 1$ and $\chi\sim 1$), the likelihood of multiple photon emission within a formation length is suppressed.
+Further, the work done by a laser pulse within a formation length is negligible compared to the energy lost to photon emission.
+Thus, the quantity $-d\mathcal{E}_\gamma/dt$ is approximately equal to the average energy lost by an electron per unit time, i.e., $d\mathcal{E}/dt=-d\mathcal{E}_\gamma/dt$, where $\mathcal{E}=\mathcal{E}(t)$ is the electron energy at time $t$ \cite{Glauber_1951,Di_Piazza_2010}.
+Equation (\ref{eq:interpol}) can then be used to calculate the relative electron energy loss $\zeta$ defined as

-where $\mathcal{E}_0$ is the initial electron energy and $\mathcal{E}_F$ is its energy after the interaction with the laser pulse.
-While correlated photon emission can be important in the quantum regime \cite{Di_Piazza_2010}, it is negligible for the parameters considered here.
-This is verified in Section I of the Supplemental Material (SM) by comparing the results of Eq. \eqref{eq:interpol} to a full quantum mechanical approach (see also Ref. \cite{Blackburn:2023dey}).
+where $\mathcal{E}_0$ is the initial energy of an electron and $\mathcal{E}_F$ its energy after interacting with the laser pulse.
+Equation \ref{eq:interpol} applies to a single electron but can be interpreted as the continuous, average energy loss per-electron for an ensemble of electrons sharing the same initial condition.
+This is verified in Section I of the Supplemental Material (SM) \cite{supplemental} by comparing the results of Eq. \eqref{eq:interpol} to a stochastic quantum mechanical approach (see also Ref. \cite{niel2018quantum}).

-The advantage of using a FF pulse as compared to a SFG pulse with the same energy will be demonstrated by numerically integrating Eq. (\ref{eq:interpol}).
+The advantage of using a FF pulse in place of a SFG pulse with the same energy will be demonstrated by numerically integrating Eq. (\ref{eq:interpol}).
 An analytical treatment is also possible by making a few simplifying assumptions: (1) $\mathcal{E}\gg m\xi_0$, which guarantees that, for an electron initially counterpropagating with respect to the laser pulse, the transverse electron motion and pulse structure can be ignored; (2) The focal point of the laser pulse is located at $x=y=0$ and the electron moves along the negative $z$ axis at an ultrarelativistic velocity such that $z(t)\approx z(0) -t$; (3) The temporal profile of the pulse has a square shape equal to unity with a duration $2t_\text{int}$, which intersects the electron from $z=t_{\text{int}}/2$ to $z=-t_{\text{int}}/2$.

 In the classical regime ($\chi \ll 1$), Eq. (\ref{eq:interpol}) can be approximated as $d\mathcal{E}/dt \approx -2\alpha m^2 \chi^2/3$.
 When interacting with the FF pulse, the electron experiences a field with a near-constant amplitude $\xi_0$ such that $\chi_\text{FF}(t) \approx 2 \mathcal{E}(t) \omega_0 \xi_0 |\sin(2\omega_0 t)|/ m^2$.
 The relative energy loss \cite{Formanek:2021bpw} is then